Unilever has appointed Hein Schumacher as its new CEO, the former President of American food producer Heinz.

 “I will be very focused on working with the Unilever team to deliver a step-up in business performance, as we serve the billions of people around the world who use its products every day.”

-Despite a challenging year in 2022, which saw Unilever slash nearly 20% of its workforce
+Despite a challenging year in 2022, which saw Unilever slash nearly 20% of its workforce, the company has benefited from a sales boost during Q3 2022.

 While total purchasing volumes slipped during the quarter, sales grew by 10.6%.